Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ### A Matter of Perspective

-The world we experience is an amalgamation of Johnny's psyche, previous iterations, and the projection of the data chip.
+The world we experience is an amalgamation of Johnny's psyche, [previous iterations](./Research/Around%20The%20City/research-burningman.md#01-02-03-00) and the projection of the data chip.
 The time is wrong.
-The colors are wrong.
+[The colors are wrong](./Research/Around%20The%20City/theory-color-2.md).
 The memories are wrong.
 Progressing through the game, we restore power to several areas.
 We connect and create neural pathways that were severed.
-We collect "hidden gem" scattered bytes of memory data and trudge through corrupted data.
+We collect "hidden gems" - scattered bytes of memory data and trudge through corrupted data.
 We force Johnny to confront himself and his shadow in the process.

 Scrubbing forward and backwards through them, and looping into every possible memory - every outcome - we continue to rebuild the engram.
 Our V goes through